dataforseo/TypeScriptClient/docs/interfaces/IPageContentInfo.md

 > **`optional`** **header**: [`PageSectionContentInfo`](../classes/PageSectionContentInfo.md)

-parsed content of the header
+content of the header of the table

 #### Source

-main.ts:159988
+main.ts:160200

 ***